Prag8855/aab/content/guides/residence-permit.md

 **[Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**

+They might ask for more documents by email.
+If you can't reply to their emails, [use the contact form](/guides/immigration-office#use-the-contact-form) again.

-They will email you and give you an appointment date.
-The appointment could be months in the future.
+When they have everything, they will email you an appointment date.
+The appointment might be months later.
 If they can't reach you, they will post the information [here](https://www.berlin.de/einwanderung/service/oeffentliche-zustellungen/).

-If your current [[National Visa]] or residence permit expires while you wait, don't panic.
-It stays valid until the *[[Ausländerbehörde]]* makes a decision.
-You don't need to leave Germany.
+While you wait, your current [[National Visa]] or residence permit might expire.
+It's usually extended until the *Ausländerbehörde* processes your case.

 **[If your visa or residence permit expires ➞](#if-your-visa-or-residence-permit-expires)**

 ### 4. Go to your appointment

-Later, the *[[Ausländerbehörde]]* will email you.
-They will invite you for an appointment.
+Later, the *[[Ausländerbehörde]]* will email you an appointment date.
 Follow the instructions in the email.
 They might ask you to bring more documents.

-If you get invited for an appointment, you are almost certain to get your residence permit.[^56]
+If you have an appointment invitation, you are almost guaranteed to get your residence permit.[^56]

 When you go to your appointment, bring...

-- [ ] **Your appointment confirmation**, printed
+- [ ] **Your appointment confirmation**
     You can't enter the *Ausländerbehörde* without it.
 They check at the door.
 You can have it on your phone or print it.[^28]
 - [ ] **[Passport photo](/guides/biometric-pictures-in-berlin)** (35 × 45 mm)
     You do not need to cut the photos yourself; they have a tool for this.
 The photo should be less than 6 months old.[^37]